al1brn/geonodes/README.md

   - insts
 - **Volume**

-The _Domain_ attribute is used in the nodes needing a _Domain_ parameter.
+The _Domain_ attribute is used in nodes having a _Domain_ parameter.
 In the following example, the node '_Store Named Attribute_' is setup with the domain calling the method:

 ``` python